Quick Links

 Player Pool

-Depending on the level of participation and the number of teams in the division, player pooling may be allowed (and encouraged) in order to meet roster requirements so that games may continue.
-Please note: pooled players are not able to pitch for guest team.
+Depending on the level of participation and the number of teams in the division, player pooling may be allowed (and encouraged) to meet roster requirements so that games may continue.
+Note: pooled players are not able to pitch for the guest team.

 Games and Practices